Why would you want to be a karma yogi? Here are some thoughts from our community of students who practice Karma Yoga.

 Video: Cara Conroy-Low, Calgary, Canada, 2017

 Through Karma Yoga, I have worked through an incredible amount of resistances and blocks.
 I will always be a work-in-progress, but the biggies have gone.
 The weight of heavy generational suffering has gone.
 The self-hate, shame and guilt has lessened a lot.
 Today, I hardly have a bad day.
-When I said bad day, I mean, I let things of things more quickly, I don’t hold on to things as much as I used to.
+When I said bad day, I mean, I let things go more quickly, I don’t hold on to things as much as I used to.
 There is hardly any vague sadness, depression and anxiety with me today.
 I laugh more.
 Well, actually, I can laugh today.
 I don’t take myself so seriously and the tendency to take things personally has decreased a lot.
 I feel a lot lighter, less of a victim, and feel more confident that I actually have something to contribute to the world.

 Karen MacAllister, Toronto, Canada, 2017